infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

  ya(t, x)² + z[2] ≤ 1.0, ∀ t ∈ [0, 10], x[1] ∈ [-2, 2], x[2] ∈ [0, 1]
 ```

+!!! tip
+    For more complex constraint restrictions that `DomainRestrictions` won't
+    allow (e.g., manually defining derivative approximations), consider using
+    [Restricted Variables](@ref) instead.
+However, where possible it will be
+    more performant to use `DomainRestrictions` instead.

 ## Queries
 In this section, we describe a variety of methods to extract constraint
 information.